Global minimum tax and Hong Kong minimum top-up tax for multinational enterprise groups

 The UTPR is to be implemented on a date to be specified by the Secretary for Financial Services and the Treasury at a later stage.

 The HKMTT operates consistently with the GloBE rules and imposes top-up tax on low-taxed constituent entities and other entities of in-scope MNE groups located or operating in Hong Kong, in priority over the IIR and UTPR.
 Investment entities and insurance investment entities are excluded from the scope of HKMTT so as to preserve their tax neutrality.
-The HKMTT is allocated among and charged on the Hong Kong constituent entities of an in-scope MNE group in proportion to each entity’s GloBE income, unless the group designates one or more than one Hong Kong constituent entities to pay the HKMTT.
+Broadly, the HKMTT is allocated among and charged on the Hong Kong constituent entities of an in-scope MNE group in proportion to each entity’s GloBE income, unless the group designates one or more than one Hong Kong constituent entities to pay the HKMTT.

 The design of HKMTT aims to meet the requirements of a QDMTT so that the top-up tax paid under HKMTT is creditable against the top-up tax imposed under the GloBE rules.
 If certain conditions are met, in-scope MNE groups can benefit from the QDMTT Safe Harbour, which deems the GloBE top-up tax payable by the group in Hong Kong as zero, thereby relieving the group from undertaking GloBE computation for Hong Kong and reducing its tax compliance burden.